Platoon leader

 A platoon leader (NATO) or platoon commander (more common in Commonwealth militaries and the US Marine Corps) is the officer in charge of a platoon.
-This person is usually a junior officer – a second or first lieutenant or an equivalent rank.
+This person is usually a junior officer – a second lieutenant or first lieutenant or an equivalent rank.
 The officer is usually assisted by a platoon sergeant.
 Some special units, such as specific aviation platoons and special forces, require a captain as platoon leader, due to the nature and increased responsibility of such assignments.
 Platoons normally consist of three or four sections (Commonwealth) or squads (US).

 Responsibilities of a Platoon Leader

 The duties and responsibilities of a platoon leader is similar in the armies.
 Based on the US Army publications, it is possible to address that a platoon leader: